Connie Bonaros: Career

 Bonaros supported a measure by the Malinauskas Labor government to merge the University of South Australia and the University of Adelaide, creating Adelaide University.
 An October 2023 deal struck with Bonaros, as well as then-One Nation MLC Sarah Game, saw student support funds for the proposed new university increased by A$20 million to a total of A$120 million in order to allow for greater allocation of scholarships, as well as a A$40 million student support fund established for Flinders University.

-Bonaros' colleague in SA-Best, Frank Pangallo, had not yet decided to support the bill at the time of Bonaros' support for it.
-This difference in opinion was reported by The Advertiser as a factor in Pangallo's December 2023 decision to leave SA-Best.
-Pangallo said at the time that his decision was motivated by ideological differences between him and Bonaros, while Bonaros stated that her values and that of SA-Best remained the same as those when she was elected.
+Bonaros' colleague in SA Best, Frank Pangallo, had not yet decided to support the bill at the time of Bonaros' support for it.
+This difference in opinion was reported by The Advertiser as a factor in Pangallo's December 2023 decision to leave SA Best.
+Pangallo said at the time that his decision was motivated by ideological differences between him and Bonaros, while Bonaros stated that her values and that of SA Best remained the same as those when she was elected.

-In May of 2024, Connie Bonaros, Tammy Franks, and Mira El Dannawi all wore Palestinian keffiyeh in the Legislative Council, which symbolise support for Palestine.
+In May 2024, Connie Bonaros, Tammy Franks, and Mira El Dannawi all wore Palestinian keffiyehs, which symbolise support for Palestine, in the Legislative Council.
 Liberal Nicola Centofanti criticised their decision as inappropriate and offensive, in response Bonaros cited the killing of children in Gaza following the October 7 attacks as a far greater offense.

+Bonaros stood for re-election at the 2026 state election, contesting the Legislative Council for SA Best.
+She was critical of One Nation throughout the campaign, describing Cory Bernardi as a "malaka" over a statement he made linking same-sex marriage to bestiality, and telling Bernardi and Pauline Hanson at a polling place that they "sow division and fear and hate".
+Bonaros lost her seat at the state election, with SA Best polling 0.6 per cent in the Legislative Council.

+After the state election, Bonaros was appointed CEO of Seafood Industry South Australia.
+She was named to the Carrick Hill Trust in September 2026.